CandlePlatforms/devdocs/docs/faq/staking-faq.md

 ### Can I participate in the staking process, even if I do not want to run a node?

-MATIC token holders who do not wish to run their own node can delegate their tokens to a validator.
+CNDL token holders who do not wish to run their own node can delegate their tokens to a validator.
 Delegation increases the power of the validator.
 More the power, more probability of the validator to become the block producer and checkpoint proposer and more weight in the consensus.

 There is no minimum amount requirement for delegation.
-Any amount, even 1 MATIC, will be accepted in the system.
+Any amount, even 1 CNDL, will be accepted in the system.
 However, it is up to validators to set a minimum limit or not while accepting delegations.
 Validators might charge a commission in exchange for their node running services.
 Other than the commission charged, one needs to evaluate the track record of the validator for example, average uptime or if the node was ever compromised.

 See also [Delegate](/docs/validate/delegate).